-7. Optionally, tick Signalling Tracing.
+8. Optionally, tick Signalling Tracing.

-If you enable signalling tracing, then Total Recall VR will write all SIP and H.323 signalling messages that it receives from the Traffic Collectors.
+If you enable signalling tracing, then Total Recall VR will write all SIP signalling messages that it receives in its logs.
 You can examine the logs and view the content of the messages with Total Recall VR Remote Manager.